masterAkashBaghel/weather-app/README.md

 - [Weather API](https://www.weatherapi.com/)
 ## Credits

--
-- Inspiration and guidance for this project came from [Tutorial/Resource Name](https://www.thecodehelp.in/) - Replace with any tutorials or resources that helped you in building the app.
+- Inspiration and guidance for this project came from  https://www.thecodehelp.in/